What is CO2 extraction process?

-Since the 1980s, many researchers have applied supercritical carbon dioxide extraction technology to reduce cholesterol in foods.
+Since the 1980s, many researchers have applied the supercritical carbon dioxide extraction process to reduce cholesterol in foods.

 Among them, the extraction of cholesterol in fats is the most researched, and butter is the most commonly studied in fats.
 It was used to extract cholesterol and oil from egg yolk and egg powder.

 In addition, it is also used for the extraction of cholesterol in fish oil, squid oil, butter, lard, fish meat, beef, etc.

 Generally, traditional distillation technology uses the difference in relative volatility between substances to achieve the purpose of separation.

 When the relative volatility is less than 1.1, it is not economical to use traditional distillation technology to separate.

 For systems with azeotropes, they cannot even be separated.
 At this time, special distillation techniques, such as azeotropic distillation, extractive distillation, salt-added distillation, pressure-sensitive distillation, and reactive distillation, are needed to achieve the purpose of purification.

 The liquid feed of supercritical fluid fractionation enters from the upper or middle section of the fractionation tower, and after reverse contact with the supercritical carbon dioxide entering from the bottom of the tower, the difference in the solubility of the separated matter in carbon dioxide is used to make the separated distillate and residue The materials flow out from the top and bottom of the tower.